- Bitcoin experiences cycles like any other market, just quicker

 When Will Bitcoin Begin its Next Bull Run?

 Using all this historical data, is it then possible to predict when Bitcoin’s next bull market might begin?
 The answer is maybe.
 All we can do is use past price action as our guide and extrapolate it to future price action.
-If we do this, we are left with the following:
+Here’s how Bitcoin is currently shaping up: